Art (Fine Art)

 Entry to these courses is usually by interview and portfolio submission.
 An A-level art and design course will enable you to produce a portfolio to take to interview and give you an excellent grounding in art and design knowledge, skills and techniques.

-Careers that A-level students move on to include:
+Courses that students move on to:

 - Exhibition designer